JacpFX/JacpFX/_includes/main-documentation.md

 A perspective defines five lifecycle hooks:

 - The <b>"handlePerspective"</b> method must be overwritten and will be executed on each message the perspective is receiving.
-- <b>@PostConstruct:</b> A method annotated with @PostConstruct will be executed when a perspective will be activated, usually this happens on start
+- <b>@PostConstruct:</b> A method annotated with @PostConstruct will be executed when a perspective was activated, usually this happens on start
 - <b>@PreDestroy:</b> A method annotated with @PreDestroy will be executed when a perspective will be destroyed
 - <b>@OnShow:</b> A method annotated with @OnShow will be executed when an active perspective gets the focus.
 Only one perspective is visible in a workbench at the same time, when a perspective gets a message it will be focused and placed in the foreground.
 	- in this phase you can e.g. turn on toolbar buttons or start timer tasks